 In 2007, to meet the requirements of the Help America Vote Act (HAVA), the Oregon Secretary of State decided to build an accessible ballot that would work within their existing vote by mail process instead of purchasing accessible voting systems for each county office.
-They wanted voters with disabilities to be able to download an HTML ballot using their own accessible devices from home.
+They envisioned voters with disabilities downloading an HTML ballot and marking it using their own accessible devices from home.

-We won the contract and, in close partnership with the state's HAVA coordinator, the first Alternate Format Ballot (AFB) was developed.
+Five Cedars won the contract and, in close partnership with the state's HAVA coordinator, the first Alternate Format Ballot (AFB) was born.
 Oregon's AFB ballots were first used by voters with disabilities during the May 2008 National Primary.

-Over the past thirteen years, the Alternate Format Ballot has touched people’s lives in a positive way.
+Over the past fourteen years, the Alternate Format Ballot has touched thousands of lives in a positive way.
 Besides helping voter's with disabilities, the 40 counties of Oregon and Hawaii use the AFB's for military and overseas voters (UOCAVA).